LARA: Linguistic-Adaptive Retrieval-Augmentation for Multi-Turn Intent Classification: Results and Discussions

 \section{Results and Discussions}

-Table \ref{table:results_icl} compares the performance of baselines and LARA.
-On average, LARA achieves better results than the baselines in any of the prompt variants used. \emph{Naive concatenation} is not always more effective than \emph{Selective concatenation}, showing that naively including all history queries will introduce noises which in turn jeopardizes the performance.
+Table \ref{table:results_icl} compares the performance of baselines and LARA on our multi-turn dataset.
+The single-turn approach has the worst performance due to the lack of context from history queries.
+The single-turn model with \emph{Naive concatenation} is lower than \emph{Selective concatenation} by 0.89\% on average, showing that naively including all history queries will introduce noises, which in turn jeopardizes the performance.
 However, pseudo-labelling the dataset used to train the concatenation decision model will need to be carefully carried out, and despite the extra steps, it will not necessarily be more effective than the naive method.

-LARA, on the other hand, can achieve good results on most dataset without any complex pseudo-labelling process.
-This also highlights the linguistic-adaptivity of the method on broad languages.
-The only market that it doesn't outperform the baselines is ID, which most probably can be attributed to the language ability of open-sourced LLMs in handling the local slang and abbreviations in casual conversation.
-After all, the backbone model used in baselines are pre-trained directly on the in-domain chat log data, while the LLM models are used out-of-the-box.
+LARA, on the other hand, with prompt $\mathcal{P}_{formatted}$, achieves the best results on most markets without any multi-turn training data.
+On average, it improved accuracy by 3.67\% compared with \emph{Selective concatenation}.
+Especially on the non-English markets, it also improved by 2.96\%, 4.18\% and 4.00\% on TH, VN and BR separately.
+This highlights the linguistic-adaptivity of the method on broad languages.
+The only market that does not outperform the baselines is ID, which most probably can be attributed to the language ability of open-sourced LLMs in handling the local slang and abbreviations in casual conversation.
+After all, the backbone model used in baselines is pre-trained directly on the in-domain chat log data, while the LLM models are used out of the box.